trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 ## What are we doing?

 Instead of focusing more on preserving and producing more intricate patterns, we get comfortable in our lives, earning money to survive, giving away our precious time.
-Because we care more about food and our immediate rewards and life's necessities than we care about the long term future of humanity.
+Because we care more about food and our immediate rewards and life's necessities than we care about the long-term future of humanity.
 About the future of our ideas and the beauty we could create in this world.

-Because in the end - even though we think it is about beauty, patterns, the long term survival and prospering of humanity as a whole - a part of our brain, very strongly disagrees.
+Because in the end - even though we think it is about beauty, patterns, the long-term survival and prospering of humanity as a whole - a part of our brain, very strongly disagrees.

 That part of the brain screams.
 Hey!
 There are more pressing problems...
 Like how we pay our rent at the end of the month and what our neighbors think about the old car we still have.
 Or what kind of suit and tie to wear at work.
 And it demands that we solve these problems first, before we can return to our dreams of creating patterns of intricate beauty and helping to preserve those and ourselves for eternities.
 Those puny future problems can be solved at a later time the voice says...
 Now...
 Now there are important things to attend to, it nags us.